Directed by Chad Stahelski | Written by Derek Kolstad, Shay Hatten, Chris Collins, and Marc Abrams | 131 min | Crave

 John Wick was out of this assassin’s life, retired, but he was drawn back due to the rules of the deadly world he lives in.
 He resisted this, but men needed killing.
 If we had any sympathy for John Wick’s unfortunate situation, for the fact his wife died and his dog was killed and his car was stolen, by now that’s gone.
-He’s back in this life, and it’s his decision to be back.
+He’s back in this life because he wants to be, it’s his decision.
 He’s not so different from the people he kills, other than he’s much, much harder to kill.
 It doesn’t do much for building suspense.

 That’s one of the problems with John Wick 3, which I’ll call it for the sake of brevity.
 There are others, and I’ll discuss those further down.

 What works here is what’s worked in the past two movies—the pleasure of seeing a still-limber Keanu Reeves get the crap beat out of him, but somehow, and continually, overcome hoards of well-trained, skilled assassins.
 The many sequences of hand-to-hand combat are what this is all about, with two of my favourites coming early on: Wick fighting an enormous man in the New York Public Library with a book, and Wick killing a number of men with edged weapons in a hallway filled with knives of every variety.
-As a kung-fu action picture, the John Wick franchise—directed by former stuntman Stahelski—has established itself as doing all that stuff very well, while Reeves remains wonderfully indefatigable.
+As a kung-fu action picture, the John Wick franchise—directed by former stuntman Stahelski—has established itself as the best choreography in Hollywood, while Reeves remains wonderfully indefatigable.
 There are plenty of moments where this material crosses over into full-on comedy or camp, but Reeves never winks at the camera.
 He’s as serious as a stroke.

 But the narrative issues of John Wick 3 are many.